Using VEX to Art Direct your Copy Stamp (Part 1)

 Now that I can control each point all I have to do is call the attribute in the copy stamp SOP and use the stamp expression.

-I have tried this method to setup simple procedural crowd, art directing instances and even control my WEDGES.
+I have tried this method to set up simple procedural crowds, art directing instances and even control my WEDGES.
 Most methods like Wedge and Copy Stamping are used for random values but this method gives users an option to control each iteration on demand.

 To do the same thing with wedges all you have to do is create the same folder and parameter setup on a null and wherever you want to override parameters you can use this: